Speakers

 Emma Green

 Emma is a staff writer at The New Yorker, where she covers cultural conflicts in academia.
 She was previously a staff writer at The Atlantic, where she covered religion and politics.
-Her work has been featured in outlets including The New York Times and This American Life, and she regularly speaks at universities around the country.
+Her work has been featured in outlets including The New York Times and This American Life, and she regularly speaks at universities across the country.

 Judge Thomas B. Griffith